wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ## BVA Step 3
 Input:
-- numPlayers (Interval):
-  - 0 (error case, we didn't manage to get through initializePlayersList as expected)
-  - [2, 6]
 - PlayerColor objects (Collection):
   - An empty collection (error case)
   - A collection with 2 elements -> interesting case, need to set up a "neutral" player too